 Register your gateway with Azure

-To connect your gateway, you must run the New-AadApp.ps1 PowerShell script (there is also a hyperlink in the Windows Admin Center UI for this download, which is visible wherever you try to use an Azure integration feature for the first time), which creates a web application in Azure AD with the name "SME-gateway" and registers the application with the Windows Admin Center gateway.
+To connect your gateway, you must run the New-AadApp.ps1 PowerShell script (there is also a hyperlink in the Windows Admin Center UI for this download, which is visible wherever you try to use an Azure integration feature for the first time), which creates a web application in Azure AD with the name "WindowsAdminCenter-gateway" (previous versions of the script create an app with the name "SME-gateway") and registers the application with the Windows Admin Center gateway.
 This allows Windows Admin Center to connect to Azure resources like Azure AD on your behalf.
 You can run the script from any computer that has access to the Windows Admin Center gateway and to Azure, with the Windows Admin Center gateway URL as the